-- 4. You can restrict the use of the process to a specific site in your organization.
-When you select a site, only users associated with the site can access the process.
-To allow users of all sites to access the process, in the Site field, select "All sites." - 5.
-In the Batch owner field, select the batch processor to receive the batch created by the import process. - 6.
+- 4. In the Batch owner field, select the batch processor to receive the batch created by the import process. - 5.
 Under Import file, select the import's occurrence: - Once select this option to use the import process only once.

 - Recurring select this option to use the import process multiple times with different import files.
-For example, an import process can pull files with similar names repeatedly from the same location. - 7.
-To specify the first row of the import file as the header row, select First row is header. - 8.
+For example, an import process can pull files with similar names repeatedly from the same location. - 6.
+To specify the first row of the import file as the header row, select First row is header. - 7.
 In the Import source field, select an import source location where import files are stored on SFTP servers or shared network directories.
-For more information about import sources, see Configure Import Sources on page 152. - Local file When you select Once as the import type, you can select a file from your current workstation. - Network directory When you select Once as the import type, you can select the network directory import source and enter a file pattern in the File field. - SFTP server When you select Once or Recurring as the import type, you can select an SFTP server import source.
-When the URL entered on the SFTP import source does not already include a subdirectory, you can enter one in the Subdirectory field. - 9.
-When you select an SFTP server or network directory import source, you can enter a pattern for file names using wildcards (\,?,[],#) in the File field.
+For more information about import sources, see Configure Import Sources on page 116. - Local file When you select Once as the import type, you can select a file from your current workstation. - Network directory When you select Once as the import type, you can select the network directory import source and enter a file pattern in the File field. - SFTP server When you select Once or Recurring as the import type, you can select an SFTP server import source.
+When the URL entered on the SFTP import source does not already include a subdirectory, you can enter one in the Subdirectory field. - 8.
+When you select an SFTP server or network directory import source, you can enter a pattern for file names using wildcards (,?,[],#) in the File field.
 This allows the import process to pull files with similar names from the same location.
-For example, if your organization downloads a file from an SFTP site each night and the file is always named Import plus a version number (i.e., Import123.csv), enter the file name as "Import\.csv."
+For example, if your organization downloads a file from an SFTP site each night and the file is always named Import plus a version number (i.e., Import123.csv), enter the file name as "Import.csv."
 The import process will grab all new files in the folder that fits the pattern, such as Import4 or Import79.